 Disguise Cheap Wine

-Do you have a favorite wine that isn't worthy of the dinner table?
-Whether it's because of the bottle or you don't want guests to judge you based on your wine selection, there's a simple solution.
+Do you have a favorite wine that isn't showy enough for the dinner table?
+Whether it's because of the bottle or you simply don't want guests to judge you based on your wine selection, there's a simple solution.

 All you need is a simple glass decanter.
 Pour the wine in, set it on the table, and no one will ever see the bottle.

 Decanters are available in a range of styles and you can spend as little or as much as you like on one.
-If you're on a budget, check out what kind of vintage wine decanters your local thrift shop has.
+If you're on a budget, look for vintage wine decanters at your local thrift shop.
 You can often find some great pieces there.

 07 of 10

 Some wine drinkers will use a wine aerator on almost every bottle of red wine they buy.
 It's rather useful, especially with high tannin wines that take a long time to breathe.